GoogleCloudPlatform/functions-framework-dart/google_cloud/README.md

 void main() async {
   // Discovers the project ID using all available strategies.
-  // The result is cached for the lifetime of the process. final projectId = await computeProjectId();
+  // Discovery via the Metadata Server is cached for the lifetime of the process. final projectId = await computeProjectId();
   print('Running in project: $projectId');
 }